open-data/docker-og/readme.md

 * [Docker](https://docs.docker.com/get-docker/)
 * [docker-compose](https://docs.docker.com/compose/install/)
 * [Git](https://github.com/git-guides/install-git)
-   * You will also need your git configuration to be global, located by default at `~/.gitconfig`.
+   * You will also need your git configuration to be accessible to your user, located by default at `~/.gitconfig`.
 This will be attached to the Docker container so that the build scripts can pull the repositories.
-   * If using WSL2, you will need to have this global config set up inside of WSL2.
+   * If using WSL2, you will need to have this config set up inside of WSL2 for your WSL2 user.
-* SSH Keys
-   * You will need SSH keys generated in their default location at `~/.ssh`.
-This will be attached to the Docker container so that the build script can have access to pull the repositories.
-      * If you do not have SSH keys generated for your machine, you can generate some with `ssh-keygen -t ecdsa -b 521` and you can keep clicking enter for no password and to put them in their default location.
-   * If using WSL2, you will need the SSH keys inside of WSL2.
-   * You will need to add your public key to your Github profile, [instructions here.](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)

 ## Prebuild